ajlee/alexjameslee/services.md

-## Casual Teaching

-I live in Darlington and am open to the possibility of teaching casual sessions at universities in the region.
-I have taught philosophy and criminology, and would be open to teaching in geography and social science depending on the module.
-I would also be interested in teaching in computing since I worked for a long time in this area.

 ## Drupal Services

 Previous to my PhD, I worked in IT for many years, and can still provide some freelance services.